primebitsorg/proofreader/README.md

-Simple CLI for proofread text files via LLM.
+Simple CLI for proofreading text files via LLM.

 # Usage

-Install package as global CLI program via `npm i -g pedantify`
+Install the package as a global CLI program via `npm i -g pedantify`

-Create `.env` file in working directory and configure it.
-You may copy template below.
+Create a `.env` file in the working directory and configure it.
+You may copy the template below.

 ```
 OPENAI_BASE_URL=https://openrouter.ai/api/v1